skarchr/BudgetApp/README.md

 ## Configuration

 This project is built ontop of the following tutorial: https://code.msdn.microsoft.com/MVC-5-with-2FA-email-8f26d952 which takes care of user accounts.
 It also uses a service to send emails (for verifying the user email and resetting passwords).
-To fully understand how this works i highly recommend looking further into the tutorial.
+To fully understand how this works i recommend to check out the tutorial.

 In the Web.Config file you need to fill in values for these keys: